Poster Session Ageing, Health and Mortality

 131. The Effect of Cessation of Menstruation on Physical Health: A Study of Indian WomenAngad Singh , International Institute for Population Sciences (IIPS); Dipti Govil, International Institute for Population Sciences (IIPS).

-132. Evaluation of Poor Self Rated Health among Older People in India from 2004 to 2014: a Decomposition AnalysisShobhit Srivastava, International Institute for Population Sciences (IIPS); Shekhar Chauhan , Florida State University.
+132. Evaluation of Poor Self Rated Health among Older People in India from 2004 to 2014: a Decomposition AnalysisShobhit Srivastava, Project Concern International India; Shekhar Chauhan , International Institute for Population Sciences (IIPS).

 134. Health Profiles among Nonagenarians from Mugello District (Tuscany, Italy) and Their Socio-Economic CharacteristicsCosmo Strozza, Sapienza University of Rome; Patrizio Pasqualetti , Fatebenefratelli Foundation for Health Research and Education; Viviana Egidi, Sapienza Università di Roma.